On the Number of Subsequences in the Nonbinary Deletion Channel: Conclusion

 \section{Conclusion}

-In this paper, we study the number of subsequences obtained from $q$-ary deletion channels, where $q\geqslant 2$.
+In this paper, we study the number of subsequences obtained from $q$-ary deletion channels, where $q\geq 2$.
 For our lower bound, we use the reduction operation to derive a lower bound for general $q$-ary strings from the known lower bound for binary unbalanced strings.
 For our upper bound, we first use the cyclic operation on any $q$-ary string $U=S(x_1,\ldots,x_r;a_1,\ldots,a_r)$ to obtain the block cyclic $q$-ary string $S(x_1,\ldots,x_r)=S(x_1,\ldots,x_r;0,1,\ldots,r~\bmod q)$ which is a generalization of the binary string $S(x_1,\ldots,x_r;0,1,\ldots,r~\bmod 2)$.
-Further, we generalize the balanced operation on $S(x_1,\ldots,x_r;0,1,\ldots,r~\bmod 2)$, and prove that the balanced $r$-run string $B_{r,k;q}$ has the maximum number of subsequences.
+Further, we extend the balancing operation on $S(x_1,\ldots,x_r;0,1,\ldots,r\bmod 2)$, and prove that the balanced $r$-run string $B_{r,k;q}$ has the maximum number of subsequences among all $q$-ary strings of length $n=rk$ with $r$ runs.
+Furthermore, we derive a universal upper bound for arbitrary $n$ and $r$, which significantly improves the best-known results.
 Moreover, we give a recursive expression for the exact number of subsequences of a balanced string $B_{r,k;q}$ and present a closed-form formula for its evaluation.
-While our work concentrates on the scenario where $r|n$, the complete characterization of extremal strings for the case $r\nmid n$ remains open.
+Finally, through an analysis of deletion patterns, we establish an asymptotic improvement over previous bounds.
+While our work concentrates on the scenario where $r \mid n$, the complete characterization of extremal strings for the case $r\nmid n$ remains open.